US finalising federal contract ban for companies that use Huawei, others

 The rule, which was prompted by a 2019 law, could have far-ranging implications for companies that sell goods and services to the US government since they will now need to certify they do not use products from Dahua or Hikvision, even though both are among the top sellers of surveillance equipment and cameras worldwide.

-The same goes for two-way radios from Hytera Communications and telecommunications equipment or mobile devices such as smartphones from Huawei Technologies or ZTE.
+The same goes for two-way radios from Hytera Communications Corp and telecommunications equipment or mobile devices like smartphones from Huawei Technologies or ZTE Corp.

-Any company that uses equipment or services in their day-to-day operations from these five companies will no longer be able to sell to the US government without getting a US government waiver.
+Any company that uses equipment or services in their day-to-day operations from these five companies will no longer be able to sell to the US government without obtaining a US government waiver.

-The White House action comes amid increasing US-China tension over the handling of the COVID-19 pandemic, China's actions in the former British colony of Hong Kong and a nearly two-year trade war.
+The White House action comes amid increasing US-China tension over the handling of the novel coronavirus, China's actions in the former British colony of Hong Kong and a nearly two-year trade war.

 "The danger our nation faces from foreign adversaries like China looking to infiltrate our systems is great," said Russ Vought, acting director of the White House Office of Management and Budget in a statement to Reuters.